bartbalaz/janus-container/README.md

 [GitLab](https://about.gitlab.com/) Continous Integration (CI) scheme orchestrated by the _.gitlab-ci.yml_ script.
 This method requires a GitLab setup that includes Kubernetes executors and has access to a registry (e.g. the GitLab internal container registry) for storing the created images.
 The second method also requires a Docker host for executing the target image.\
-We also provide a very simple procedure for running the target Janus Gteway image on Azure Kubernetes Service (AKS).\
+We also provide a very simple procedure for deploying the target Janus Gteway image on Azure Kubernetes Service (AKS) using [Helm charts](https://helm.sh/docs/topics/charts/).\
 Finally, at the bottom of this page in the _Experimentation and observations section_, we have added a discussion about some limitations that need to be considered when deploying the target image.